-Life-long learning or continual learning is a branch of machine learning where new data arrive sequentially.
-Usually, in machine learning, we assume that data is i.i.d.
-In life-long learning, this assumption is not met, as new incoming data can come from a different distribution than the previous ones.
-The arrival of new concepts to generalize leads to forgetting old already learned concepts.
-This phenomenon is known as catastrophic forgetting \cite{catastrophic_forgetting}.
-For this reason, continual learning algorithms should be able to adapt to changes in data distribution and, at the same time, contain mechanisms that prevent forgetting already acquired knowledge \cite{Chen:2018}.
+Canonical machine learning methods assume i.d.d. data, while life-long learning or continual learning should consider that this assumption is not met.
+Especially in life-long learning, we assume that the new data arrive sequentially and new incoming data could be sampled from a different distribution than the previous ones.
+The arrival of new concepts to generalize leads to forgetting already learned concepts.
+This phenomenon is known as \emph{catastrophic forgetting} \cite{catastrophic_forgetting}.
+For this reason, continual learning algorithms should be able to adapt to changes in data distribution and simultaneously contain mechanisms that prevent the forgetting of already acquired knowledge \cite{Chen:2018}.
 In literature this notion is known as \emph{stability-plasticity dilemma} \cite{7296710}.
-The same notion was captured as generalization-forgetting trade-off in \cite{DBLP:journals/corr/abs-2109-14035}.
+A similar concept was captured as a generalization-forgetting trade-off in \cite{DBLP:journals/corr/abs-2109-14035}.
 Both humans and animals can learn new tasks without degrading already acquired knowledge.
 Our brains handle continual learning well and can refine knowledge based on new experiences to make better decisions \cite{human_learning}.
-For this reason, life-long learning is closer to human learning compared to standard machine learning.
+For this reason, life-long learning is closer to human learning than standard machine learning.
 Also, continual learning development is essential for building autonomous learning agents and robots capable of operating in the open world.
-If no closed set of knowledge can be defined, then the agent must learn constantly based on the experiences provided to it.
+If no closed set of knowledge could be defined, then the agent must learn constantly based on experiences.
 Perpetual learning from scratch is largely ineffective in this setup as a model would have been trained too often.
 This has sparked interest in recent years in continual learning \cite{DBLP:journals/corr/abs-1802-07569}.